Julian Assange Endangered American Democracy. Now, His Prosecution Could Too

 Which gets at the other obscuring factor: whether or not Assange or Wikileaks are performing journalism.
 There has been an active debate on this point, and journalism in the age of the internet is indeed hard to define.
 But the larger issue of the potential damage to free speech in the Assange prosecution is not affected by the answer, if there is one, legal experts say.

-“Julian Assange’s status as a journalist doesn’t really matter,” says RCFP’s Rothman.
+“Julian Assange’s status as a journalist doesn’t really matter,” says RCFP’s Rottman.
 “Part of the problem with this case is the legal theory: criminalizing the receipt of publication of classified information.
 You can’t just say, ‘This person is a journalist and this person is not a journalist.’”
 When the Justice Department gets into that kind of line-drawing, that’s problematic.”

 The ACLU is even more animated in its concern.